Security Recommendations

 Do not use NTLMv1 Auth with an untrusted network.
 This encryption option is insecure and vulnerable.

-When an administrators group is required, make sure the group members are correct.
-Administration group members have full permissions to modify or delete the share data.
+When an administrator group is required, verify the group members are correctly configured.
+Administration group members have full permission to modify or delete the share data.

 SSH

 Using Secure Shell (SSH) to connect to your TrueNAS is very helpful when issuing commands through the CLI.
-SSH settings (CORE SSH, SCALE SSH) are in Services after clicking the (pencil).
+SSH settings are in Services after clicking the (pencil).

 For best security, disable all login options for root or admin accounts in the SSH service options.
 Instead, create and exchange SSH keys between client systems and TrueNAS before attempting to connect with SSH.